-If you're up against criminal defense charges in Kansas or Missouri, Kitchin Law Firm has the experience you're looking for.
+If you're up against criminal offense charges in Kansas or Missouri, Kitchin Law Firm has the experience you're looking for.
 Our criminal defense lawyer will work tirelessly to build a strong foundation for your case.

 When a minor is convicted of a criminal offense in Kansas or Missouri, there are several negative implications (that vary by state) that he/she could be facing.
 One implication, is that the charge will end up on his/her driving record.
 This can negatively impact his/her ability to obtain a job, participate in school activities or apply to college in the future.
 Criminal offenses for minors include: